 DATA specifies that an export is data, not code.
 This example shows how you could export a data variable named

 There are four ways to export a definition, listed in recommended order:

 An /EXPORT specification in a LINK command

-All three methods can be used in the same program.
-When LINK builds a program that contains exports, it also creates an import library, unless an .exp file is used in the build.
+All four methods can be used in the same program.
+When LINK builds a program that contains exports, it also creates an import library, unless an .EXP file is used in the build.